ppy/osu-wiki/wiki/Tournaments/OWC/2019/en.md

    - While this competition is planned as a 4 versus 4 setup, this might change depending on the amount of incoming registrations.
 2. Beatmap scoring is based on Score V2.
 3. The beatmaps for each round will be announced by the mapset selector in advance on the Sunday before the actual matches take place.
 Only these will be used during the respective matches.
-   - **The Qualifiers pool will be announced the 2nd of November.**
    - One beatmap will be given as a tiebreaker beatmap.
 This beatmap will only be played in case of a tie. **The only exception to this is the Qualifiers pool.**
 4. Match schedule will be settled by the Tournament Management (see below).
 5. If no staff or referee is available, the match will be postponed.
 6. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins are allowed.
-7. If the beatmap ends in a draw, the game will be nullified.
+7. If the beatmap ends in a draw, the game will be nullified and the map will be replayed.
-8. If a player disconnects, they get treated as if they failed the beatmap.
+8. If a player disconnects, their scores will not be counted towards their team's total.
-   - Disconnects within 30 seconds after beatmap begin can be rematched.
+   - Disconnects within 30 seconds or 25% of the beatmap length (what happens first) after beatmap begin can be rematched.
 This is up to the referee's discretion.
 The played beatmap might be aborted for this.
 9. Beatmaps cannot be reused in the same match unless the game was nullified.
 10. If less than the minimum required players attend, the maximum time the match can be postponed is 10 minutes.
 11. Exchanging players during a match is allowed without limitations.